alexphelps/server-error-pages/_site/README.md

 ### Getting Started
 * **Beginners -** You can find all the compiled files under the `_site` directory
-* **Jekyll Users -** The pages are built using jekyll, so if you're familiar with jekyll just clone the repo and you can easily modify as needed.
+* **Jekyll Users -** The pages are built using jekyll, so if you're familiar with jekyll just clone the repo and you can easily modify the `error_page.html` template as needed.